-- The work presents a threat to public safety.
+- The work presents a threat to physical public safety.

 - Condition or security of the work cannot be guaranteed, or the Arts Commission cannot properly care for or store the work.

-- The work requires excessive or unreasonable maintenance, or has faults in design or workmanship.
+- The work requires excessive or unreasonable maintenance, or has faults in design or fabrication.